 (11.6 percent).
 The states with the most ferry vessels were California (62 vessels), New York (56 vessels), Massachusetts (52 vessels), and Washington (46 vessels).

-as of 2025 China has 252 airports that serve both international and domestic destinations with scheduled flights.
-The number of civil airports is steadily growing, with plans for further expansion.
-Most of the airports in
+As of 2025, China has approximately 252 airports that serve both international and domestic destinations with scheduled flights, and the number of civil airports continues to grow steadily as part of the country’s long-term

-China are governed by the Civil Aviation Administration of China.
-The airports in China are known for handling a large number of tourists and have a number of facilities for the ease of travellers.
+infrastructure expansion plans.
+Most of these airports are governed by the Civil Aviation Administration of China (CAAC).
+Chinese airports are known for handling a massive volume of passengers and cargo,

 In 2025, the top five best airports in the US for travel are Seattle-Tacoma International Airport (SEA - Best overall U.S. airport); Minneapolis-Saint Paul International Airport (MSP - Best for easy connections);